KnowageLabs/Knowage-Documentation/chapter_4/import_export.rst

 **Export**

-It is possible to export widgets and functions to a zip file to use afterwards as a sourceto be imported to a different environment.
+It is possible to export widgets and functions to a zip file to use afterwards as a *source* to be imported to a different environment.
 As shown below, select the items of your interest and click on *EXPORT*.

 .. figure:: media/impexp_gallery1.png